developer-zebra/developer-zebra-site/src/mx/5-0/security/threatmgr/index.md

 ---
 title: Threat Manager
-description: The Threat Manager feature allows your application to control what security threats a device actively monitors for and how to respond.
+description: The Threat Manager allows an application to control the security threats a device actively monitors and how it responds.
 ---

 ## Overview

-The Threat Manager feature allows your application to control what security threats a device actively monitors for and how to respond.
+The Threat Manager feature allows an application to control the security threats a device actively monitors and how it responds.

-## Name
-The name field is used by the EMDK to identify this particular feature parameter set when you want to manage just part of the profile programmatically using the EMDK [ProfileManager](/emdk-for-android/4-0/api/ProfileManager) API.
-This can be useful if you have multiple types of the same feature and want to update only one of them without having to update the whole profile.
-See [EMDK Profiles Overview](/emdk-for-android/4-0/guide/profiles/usingwizard) for more information.

 ## Main Functionality